alaskasquirrel/Geek-Podcasts/README.md

 * [BSDNow](http://www.bsdnow.tv/) - A Weekly BSD Podcast - News, Interviews and Tutorials.
 * [BSDTalk](http://bsdtalk.blogspot.com/) - Talking about the BSD family of free operating systems.
 * [Build Phase](http://buildphase.fm/) - Build Phase is a weekly technical podcast discussing iOS development and design.
+* [CHM Live](http://www.computerhistory.org/chmlive/) - CHM Live is the premier programming network of the Museum.
 * [Cloudcast](http://www.thecloudcast.net/) - Award-winning podcast on all things, Cloud Computing, AWS Ecosystem, OpenSource, DevOps, AppDev, SaaS and SDN.
 * [CMOS](http://code-maven.com/cmos) - The Code-Maven Open Source podcast helps you become familiar with a wide range of projects by interviewing users or developers of these projects.
 * [CodeNewbie Podcast](http://www.codenewbie.org/podcast) - Stories from people on their coding journey.